evanarlian/redis/README.md

    slow the first time you run it.
 Subsequent runs will be fast.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# Features
+* todo

+# Flaws
+* one connection is mapped to one thread, thus cannot handle a lot of connection
+* RwLock is kinda pointless, since seemingly read-only operations such as GET can be a write operation too because of passive key eviction.